 Target customer analysis is another marketing area that can be presented in a mind map.
 You can either do it as part of your marketing strategy, but I suggest you do it separately because in that way you will be able to get into details and analyze your customer in a multi-faceted way.
 So, you can place your customer at the center of the mind map, and before you start branching it, think of all the different profiles that would buy your product or service.
 In most cases, there is more than one buyer persona that can become your ideal customer.

 Next step: start branching the mind map – one branch for each buyer persona.
 Then branch them even more according to specifications: age, gender, educational level, occupation, or any additional insight that you might find useful.
 For example, if you are a furniture company you might make one campaign for newly-wed couples that are planning to buy a new apartment, a family-oriented campaign, and a completely different one for elders.
 These are all distinct customers with different needs and problems.
 While making the target customer mind map, think of the solutions you could offer them and strive towards building a loyal, long-lasting, and quality customer relationship.

 3. Market Research

 With this in mind, we can start mind mapping our market research.
-One branch could be dedicated to market information, another one to market segmentation, a third one for market trends and a forth one for competitors analysis.
+One branch could be dedicated to market information, another one to market segmentation, the third one for market trends, and a fourth one for competitors analysis.

 3.1.
 Competitors Analysis

 You know what they say: know your enemy.
-Conducting a competitors analysis is very much connected (and integrated) with market research and our 4th mind mapping use in marketing – the SWOT analysis.
-This is a crucial component of strategic management, because we need to know the strengths and weaknesses of our competitors on the market before we start planning our own strategy.
+Conducting a competitor’s analysis is very much connected (and integrated) with market research and our 4th mind mapping use in marketing – the SWOT analysis.
+This is a crucial component of strategic management because we need to know the strengths and weaknesses of our competitors in the market before we start planning our own strategy.